Ten Laws to Design By

 1. Hick’s Law

-Hick’s law states that with every additional choice, the time it will take for one to make a selection increases.
-In short, the more options your website has, the more difficult it will be to use.
+Hick’s law states that with every additional choice, the time it will take to make a selection increases.
+In short, the more options your website has, the more difficult it will be.
 This law speaks about the importance of simplicity.